-The oil and gas industry continues to be a hotbed of innovation, with activity driven by the need for improved productivity, safety and sustainability, including the reduction of greenhouse gas emissions, with the growing importance of technologies such as scrubbing, wet, semi-wet, and dry flue gas treatment.
+The oil and gas industry continues to be a hotbed of innovation.
+Activity driven by the need for improved productivity, safety and sustainability, including the reduction of greenhouse gas emissions, with the growing importance of technologies such as scrubbing, wet, semi-wet, and dry flue gas treatment.
 In the last three years alone, there have been over 534,000 patents filed and granted in the oil & gas industry, according to GlobalData’s report on Environment Sustainability in Oil & Gas: Flue gas treatment.
+Buy the report here.

 Flue gas treatment is a key innovation area in environmental sustainability

 Flue gas treatment technology essentially involves a post combustion process designed to turn NOx into nitrates or molecular nitrogen.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 60+ companies, spanning technology vendors, established oil & gas companies, and up-and-coming start-ups engaged in the development and application of flue gas treatment.

 Key players in flue gas treatment – a disruptive innovation in the oil & gas industry

 ‘Application diversity’ measures the number of different applications identified for each relevant patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of different countries each relevant patent is registered in.
 It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.